Diseases are on Rising

 - Stinging Nettle Leaf/ Bichhoo Buti– Stinging nettle is a perennial flowering plant that has been used medicinally for ages, dating back as far as ancient Greece.
 Regarding seasonal allergies, stinging nettle has been shown to have excellent anti-inflammatory abilities.
 This is important because it is those inflammatory events that cause seasonal allergy symptoms.

-- Rosemary– Fresh and dried rosemary are already popular additions to many culinary creations and, in recent years, research has shed a light on rosemary’s ability to help fight allergy symptoms and provide relief to asthma sufferers.
+- Rosemary– Fresh and dried rosemary is already popular additions to many culinary creations and, in recent years, research has shed a light on rosemary’s ability to help fight allergy symptoms and provide relief to asthma sufferers.
 According to a study, this popular herb contains rosmarinic acid, which has both anti-inflammatory and antioxidant effects.
 The study also reveals that rosmarinic acid is a free radical scavenger that can suppress the inflammatory responses of certain white blood cells, as well as allergic antibodies.
 In other words: Rosmarinic acid should help improve seasonal allergy symptoms.
 Just one word of caution: If you’re taking rosmarinic acid as a supplement, it may help to take it with food to prevent a potential mild stomachache.

 - Oregano– Oregano is a well known Italian herb and is used in our kitchens these days.
-Its also available in form of supplements for certain health benefits.
+It’s also available in the form of supplements for certain health benefits.
 Those supplements include Oregano oil extract.
-Oregano oil extract is an herbal supplement.
-It’s available in supplement form, as a pill, and as a softgel capsule.
+The oregano oil extract is an herbal supplement.
+It’s available in supplement form, as a pill, and as a soft gel capsule.
 These usually contain other ingredients to dilute oregano oil, since it’s very potent.
 The capsules can be taken orally, or cut open and applied to the skin, provided they’re not full strength.
 Oregano oil is also available as a highly concentrated essential oil that comes in liquid form.
 The oil may come premixed with a carrier oil or it may be purchased full strength.
 If it’s not premixed, you’ll have to dilute it yourself by combining it with a carrier oil, such as coconut or olive oil.
 The usual recipe is 5 to 6 drops for every ounce of carrier oil.